1. Your earlobe is made of skin and fatty tissue.

-- The cost of earlobe reshaping surgery can vary depending on the complexity of the repair and whether both ears are being repaired.
+Depending on the complexity of the repair and whether both ears are being repaired cost varies.
 Most patients can expect to pay $600 – $1200.
 At Restore SD Plastic Surgery, we offer financing options through Care Credit and Alphaeon.

 Read more about Ear Lobe Surgery on our procedure page and call us at 858-224-2281 for a complimentary consultation!